pixlsus/website/src/drafts/pascal-calibrate/index.md

 Firefox can do color management and it’s half-enabled by default, read [this](https://encrypted.pcode.nl/blog/2013/12/17/firefox-and-color-management/) to properly configure Firefox.

-GIMP for example has display color management disabled by default, you need to enable it via it’s preferences.
+GIMP for example has display color management disabled by default, you need to enable it via its preferences.

 Eye of GNOME has display color management enabled by default, but it has nasty corner case behaviors, for example when a file has no metadata no color management is done at all (instead of assuming sRGB input).
 Some of these issues seem to have been resolved on Ubuntu Trusty ([LP #272584](https://bugs.launchpad.net/ubuntu/+source/eog/+bug/272584)).